a144z/youtube-extract-knowledge/README.md

 A Chrome extension that enhances YouTube learning by providing AI-powered explanations, knowledge graphs, and interactive visualizations of video content.

+> **💡 Perfect for Brainstorming!** This project serves as an excellent foundation for exploring innovative learning technologies, AI integration, and educational tool development.
+The modular architecture and comprehensive feature set make it ideal for experimenting with new ideas and expanding into a full learning ecosystem.

 ## 🚀 Features

 ### 📚 **Knowledge Mode**